openfl/www.openfl.org/learn/tutorials/using-swf-assets.md

 var clip = new MySymbolClass ();
 {% endhighlight %}

-Code completion should be available for the first level of child objects in the MovieClip.
+Code completion should be available for all generated classes.

 If you want to access symbols from multiple SWF libraries, change the prefix before the colon (":") in the `Assets.getMovieClip` call.
 If you would prefer to load the entire SWF timeline, and not a child clip, use an empty value for the symbol name, like this: